SAP/openui5-fhir/docs/tutorials/4 Request Handling.md

 ```

 #### Step 4.1.1: RESTful based `Search` via POST Requests
-When a FHIR® server supports GET in Search requests it could mean that PHI (Personal health information) might appear in search parameters and https logs.
+When a FHIR® server supports `GET` in search requests it could mean that `PHI (Personal health information)` might appear in search parameters and thereby https logs.
 To prevent such sensitive information from being logged FHIR® specification suggests the server that support `search` SHALL also support a [POST](https://www.hl7.org/fhir/http.html#search) based search.

-To enable this feature from the model the `manifest.json ` is initialised with the following settings
+To enable this feature from the model the `manifest.json` is initialised with the following settings
 ```json
 "models": {
     "": {